langchain-ai/langgraph/docs/docs/cloud/how-tos/check_thread_status.md

 ## Find interrupted threads

-We can use the following commands to find threads that have been interrupted in the middle of a run, which could either mean an error occured before the run finished or a human-in-the-loop breakpoint was reached and the run is waiting to continue:
+We can use the following commands to find threads that have been interrupted in the middle of a run, which could either mean an error occurred before the run finished or a human-in-the-loop breakpoint was reached and the run is waiting to continue:

 === "Python"